antoniofs23/app-fit-psych-func/README.md

-Fits a psychometric function to an individual subject's trial-wise responses using negative log likelihood
+Fits a psychometric function to an individual subject's trial-wise responses using negative log likelihood (nLL)
 ---
 Right now the function is forced to fit a *Weibull*, will add more options via a new input argument in the future

+* objective function: Weibull
+* cost function: nLL

 **inputs:**
 1. file   <code>{**.csv**}</code>:  file containing trial-wise subject responses (should follow tidy-data format and has to be named <code>'**datafile.csv**'</code>